How Core Emotional Healing is Different From Other Therapies

 It is the difference between having a passive approach to your own feelings, waiting for the outer world to take care of you, versus an active approach that can also help you set boundaries regarding emotional neglect and abuse.
 While a passive approach is appropriate for young children who are completely dependent on their parents to meet all of their needs, as adults we have to take responsibility for getting our own emotional needs met in all of our relationships.

 Along these lines, an adult who has a lifetime of learned emotional self-neglect requires a more active therapeutic approach than simply reparenting them as though they were a child who needs emotionally good parenting.
 So in CEH, reparenting means the adult self using adult resources to actively stand-up for the vulnerability of the (wounded) inner child.
-The CEH Self Study also provides you with the skills and tools to help you take care of your emotional needs on an ongoing basis.

 I hope that this helps you understand how Core Emotional Healing is different, how it complements therapy and other modalities, and why it is such a powerful process.

 And if you still have questions, please contact me, I’m here to help.